Izik-R/sunset-portfolio/Code/Others/osmo-pools/README.txt

 ##############################################################################################

-This script is auto pulling each night at 11:00:00PM into a CSV file on my home server.
+This script is auto pulling each night at 11:15:00PM and being auto imported into my personal MySQL server.

 ##############################################################################################